Learning Physics between Digital Twins with Low-Fidelity Models and Physics-Informed Gaussian Processes: Background

-This approach has been extended in a Bayesian framework \citep{spitieris2022pipriors} which also accounts for model discrepancy in a model formulation similar to equation \ref{eq:KOH}.
+This approach was extended in a Bayesian framework \citep{spitieris2023bayesian}, which also accounts for model discrepancy in a model formulation similar to equation \eqref{eq:KOH}.
 More specifically, for noise corrupted data $y_u$ and $y_f$, we assume a discrepancy function on $u(x),$ and we have the following model formulation